vincenzomadaghiele/minimal-FO-agent/README.md

 The aim of the article is to introduce the basic concepts of live musical agents, and provide an extremely basic working software example, that can be expanded by interested computer musicians by modifying its basic components.

-*Voyager (1987) by George Lewis, is considered the first co-improvisation live musical agent.
-George Lewis has been working on improvised music and computer music systems since the 1970s.*

 ## Components of a co-improvising agent

 A live musical agent needs to able to interpret a live musician’s sonic input, process it, and generate an appropriate musical response.
 These are the basic components of the software we will develop: (1) live input analysis, (2) response generation, (3) sound synthesis ([Blackwell et al., 2012](https://link.springer.com/chapter/10.1007/978-3-642-31727-9_6)).